ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 # Why Does This Exist?

-I wrote this after reaching a point of existential crisis after the sixth Excel cable tray calculator he encountered that:
+I wrote this after reaching a point of existential crisis after the sixth Excel cable tray calculator I encountered that:

 - Divided by zero,